Essential Storybook Addons for Design System Maintainers

 Misaligned argtable configurations frequently cause runtime type mismatches.
 By standardizing control schemas, maintainers eliminate guesswork and ensure every component variant renders predictably in isolation.

-Deploy @storybook/addon-controls for dynamic argtable mapping and @storybook/addon-docs for automated MDX generation.
+Deploy @storybook/addon-controls (included in @storybook/addon-essentials) for dynamic argtable mapping and @storybook/addon-docs for automated MDX generation.
 Enforce strict argTypes schemas and explicitly disable auto-generated controls for complex object props or framework-specific attributes.

 controls: {